For humans, making sense of text is simple: we recognize individual words and the context in which they’re used. If you read this tweet:

 However, machines first need to be trained to make sense of human language and understand the context in which words are used; otherwise, they might misinterpret the word “joke” as positive.

-Powered by machine learning algorithms, semantic analysis systems can understand the context of natural language, detect emotions and sarcasm, and extract valuable information from unstructured data, achieving human-level accuracy.
+Powered by machine learning algorithms and natural language processing, semantic analysis systems can understand the context of natural language, detect emotions and sarcasm, and extract valuable information from unstructured data, achieving human-level accuracy.

 Read on to learn more about semantic analysis and how it can help your business: